wuyou012/wuyou012.github.io/_pages/about.md

 - *2023* HKSAR Government Talent Development Scholarship

 # 💻 Project Experience
+* **UV prediction using GNN**
+  * I am working as a student assistant under Prof. Mengyin Li, focusing on UV index prediction around Hong Kong using Graph Neural Networks (GNNs).
-*Enhancing Sparse-view 3D Gaussian Splatting
+* **Enhancing Sparse-view 3D Gaussian Splatting**
-  *We proposed a novel 3D Gaussian Splatting method, SIDGaussian, for novel view synthesis under extremely sparse input   conditions.
-We designed a semantic regularization and local depth regularization
+  * We proposed a novel 3D Gaussian Splatting method, SIDGaussian, for novel view synthesis under extremely sparse input conditions.
+We designed a semantic regularization and local depth regularization.
-    *📝 This work has been accepted by ICASSP 2025.
+    * 📝 This work has been accepted by ICASSP 2025.
-After that, we try to explore the potential of leverage diffusion model to enhance sparse-view 3DGS.
-Our paper have submitted to ACMMM
+  * After that, we explored the potential of leveraging diffusion models to enhance sparse-view 3DGS.
+    * 📝 Our paper has been submitted to ACMMM 2025.
+* **Retina OCT Image Denoising and Classification**
+  * Proposed the FD Loss into the GAN architecture, which helps preserve the structural integrity of OCT images during denoising.
+    * 📝 This work has been accepted by APSIPA 2024.

 # 📖 Educations
 - *2021.09 - 2025.06 (now)*, The Hong Kong Polytechnic University.